 A Surprise Around Every Bend

-This 11-mile trail winds through the city along the Rillito Riverbed from North Craycroft Road nearly to Interstate 10.
-Access is available at numerous points along the way.
+This 11-mile trail winds through Tucson's north side along the Rillito Riverbed, from Craycroft Road near mid-town nearly all the way to Interstate 10 on the city's northwest side.
+Don't worry about starting at either end—you can access the trail at lots of points along the way.

 Permits & Maps

 Stop by a hiking-camping supply store to purchase a map or hiking guide or to contact local hiking groups and organizations for suggestions.
 The Summit Hut and Southern Arizona Hiking Club are good places to start.